SABS-R3/scientific-computing/hugo_site/content/unit_2_linear_algebra/07-conjugate-gradient-method.md

 matrix $A$ is low.
 The condition number of a matrix gives a measure of how much the solution $x$ changes in response to a small change in the input $b$, and is a property of the matrix $A$ itself, so can vary from problem to problem.
-In order to keep the number of iterations small for iterative solvers, it is therefore often neccessary to use a *preconditioner*, which is a method of transforming what might be a difficult problem with a poorly conditioned $A$, into a well conditioned problem that is easy to solve.
+In order to keep the number of iterations small for iterative solvers, it is therefore often necessary to use a *preconditioner*, which is a method of transforming what might be a difficult problem with a poorly conditioned $A$, into a well conditioned problem that is easy to solve.

-Consider the case of precoditioning for the CG methods, we start from the standard problem $A x = b$, and we wish to solve an *equivilent* transformed problem given by
+Consider the case of precoditioning for the CG methods, we start from the standard problem $A x = b$, and we wish to solve an *equivalent* transformed problem given by

 $$
 \tilde{A} \tilde{x} = \tilde{b}